MicrosoftDocs/office-docs-powershell/skype/skype-ps/skype/Start-CsPool.md

 Note that there is a minimum number of servers required for the pool to be functional.
 The cmdlet will check for those conditions while trying to implement this parameter.

-For example, to specify a single server use the following syntax: `-SkipServer "AtlServerOne"`.
+For example, to specify a single server use the following syntax: `-SkipServer "AtlServerOne.litwareinc.com"`.
-To specify more than one server use the syntax: `-SkipServer "AtlServerOne","AtlServerTwo"`
+To specify more than one server use the syntax: `-SkipServer "AtlServerOne.litwareinc.com","AtlServerTwo.litwareinc.com"`

 ```yaml
 Type: String[]